Analysis of the Geometric Heat Flow Equation: Computing Geodesics in Real-Time with Convergence Guarantees: Numerical Evaluations

 \section{Numerical Evaluations}

 The pseudospectral geometric heat flow method was evaluated in two different test cases.
 The first was to compute a geodesic connecting two points on surfaces with known analytic Riemannian metrics, namely the sphere, torus, and egg box.
 This is analogous to solving the point-to-point motion planning problem where the path must live on a non-Euclidean surface.
 The second was to generate geodesics for control, as is necessary with controllers designed using contraction theory \cite{manchester2017control}.
-The high computational cost of calculating geodesics has been a major obstacle to using contraction-based controllers in practice \cite{wang2020continuous,tsukamoto2021contraction} -- an issue that this work immediately addresses.
+The high computational cost of calculating geodesics has been a major obstacle to using contraction-based controllers in practice, motivating the work by \cite{wang2020continuous,tsukamoto2021contraction}.
+Our work immediately addresses this issue.

-Our PDE pseudospectral implementation was compared to the gradient descent method proposed in \cite{leung2017nonlinear} both in terms of path length and computation time.
-The optimization-based method from \cite{leung2017nonlinear} minimizes the Riemannian energy functional $\mathcal{E}(c(s))$ where $c(s)$ is represented with Chebyshev polynomials; the optimization problem is posed over the space of Chebyshev coefficients.
+Our PDE pseudospectral implementation used the CVODE solver from the ODES scikit Python library and was compared with the gradient descent method from \cite{leung2017nonlinear}.
+The optimization-based method from \cite{leung2017nonlinear} minimizes the Riemannian energy functional for a curve represented with Chebyshev polynomials; the optimization problem is posed over the space of Chebyshev coefficients.
 The gradient descent method typically requires more sample points $N$ than theoretically needed, i.e., $N > D+1$, to improve integration accuracy.
-We reimplemented \cite{leung2017nonlinear} in Python to fairly compare the performance of gradient descent and the PDE pseudospectral method.
+We reimplemented \cite{leung2017nonlinear} in Python to fairly compare the two methods.
 Unless otherwise noted, we set $\alpha = 4$, and all other hyperparameters are explicitly stated in the tables or figures.
 All tests were conducted on a 2020 MacBook Pro with an 2GHz Intel Core i5 processor.